ZebraRoy/vibe-flow/packages/create-vibe-flow/templates/cli/docs/design.md

 ### Node Steps

-> Notes for AI: Carefully decide whether to use Batch/Node/Flow.

 1. First Node

 - _Purpose_: Provide a short explanation of the node’s function
-- _Type_: Decide between Regular, Batch, or Async
 - _Steps_:
   - _prep_: Read "key" from the shared store
   - _exec_: Call the utility function